-The School Council meets once every two weeks.
+The School Council meets twice each half term.
 Each class elects a representative to attend the meetings, where they are able to discuss any issues raised by the children.
 Other School Council duties include:

 - Visiting classroom to speak with pupils about the school and what can be improved

 - Meeting with a teacher to discuss and sort out problems.
 These may include school uniforms, behaviour or ideas for fundraising events.

 - Being responsible for carrying out the ideas that have been agreed, such as planning discos and writing newspaper articles.